ryzetech/CiderWS/README.md

 ```
 **Note:** This could also return an empty array when there are no lyrics.

+### `async search(query, type = "song", limit = 10)`
+Searches for a song, artist, album or playlist and returns the results as an array of Objects or Song objects.

 ### `playById(id, kind = "song")`
 Plays a song / album / artist / playlist / whatever by its ID immediately.

-### `async search(query, type = "song", limit = 10)`
-Searches for a song, artist, album or playlist and returns the results as an array of Objects or Song objects.
+### `playNextById(id, kind = "song")`
+Puts a Song next in the queue so it will play after the current song ends.
+If there is no song playing, it will be "loaded" but not played.

+### `enqueueById(id, kind = "song")`
+Puts a Song at the end of the queue.
+There is also an alias: `playLaterById()`.
+It just doesn't sound good...

 ### `async quickPlay(query, type = "song")`
 Searches for a song, artist, album or playlist and plays the first result immediately.

-Essentially, its just serach() and playById() combined.
-Cool, right?
+### `async playNext(query, type = "song")`
+Searches for an element and puts next in the queue so it will play after the current song ends.
+If there is no song playing, it will be "loaded" but not played.

+### `async enqueue(query, type = "song")`
+Searches for an element and puts it at the end of the queue.
+There is also an alias: `playLater()`.

 ## Events
 Cider bombards every connected websocket with playback data, which CiderWS filters for you.